Hazards - Know your risks

 "" Emergency is the highest level advising you are in danger.
 You need to take life-saving action immediately.

-Current fire warnings can be found on the Bundaberg Disaster Dashboard and on the Queensland Fire and Emergency Services (QFES) website via the red "Bushfires and Warnings" button in the top right corner.
+Current fire warnings can be found on the Bundaberg Disaster Dashboard and on the Queensland Fire Department (QFD) website via the red "Bushfires and Warnings" button in the top right corner.

 How to prepare